tulika5/git_info/README.md

 git branch -M master
 git push -u origin master

+ques. what is a git repository?
+ans: Git repository refers to a place where all the Git files are stored.
+These files can either be stored on the local repository or on the remote repository.
 *server: remote repository
 * every user: local repository ; so, u pull changes from remote, make ur changes and push ur code so, this is distributed version-control system

+ques. what is version control system?
+: 1. record all changes to code so that any previous version can be restored and
+2. all coders get the latest version to work with.

+ques. what is diff. between git and github?
+: git is version control system. github is the git repository hosting service. other similar tech is bitbucket

+ques. .
+How can you initialize a repository in Git?
+If you want to initialize an empty repository to a directory in Git, you need to enter the git init command.
+After this command, a hidden .git folder will appear in the folder.